pulumi/foundational-training/module-04-components/exercise-01-refactoring-ec2.md

-# Exercise 01: Refactoring to Components
+# Exercise 01: Refactoring to ComponentResources

 In this exercise, you will take a VPC and a simple EC2 workload and refactor the latter into a ComponentResource.